Kiho/nest-typeorm-example/README.md

 Example usage of [TypeORM](https://github.com/typeorm/typeorm) with the [Nest](https://github.com/kamilmysliwiec/nest) framework.

+### Updates
+- Unlike original project, there is only one controller to handle all incomming API calls.

 ### Overview

 - TypeORM is implemented by the `database` Nest module, the same as any other piece of user code should be in a Nest application.